-The value of the notes prior to stated maturity will be affected by supply and demand of the notes, interest rates at that time and a number of other factors, some of which are interrelated in complex ways.
+The value of the notes prior to stated maturity will be affected by interest rates at that time and a number of other factors, some of which are interrelated in complex ways.
 The effect of any one factor may be offset or magnified by the effect of another factor.
-A change in a specific factor could have the following impacts on the value of the notes, assuming all other conditions remain constant.
+The following factors, among others, are expected to affect the value of the notes.
 When we refer to the "value" of your note, we mean the value that you could receive for your note if you are able to sell it in the open market before the stated maturity date.

-• 3 Month LIBOR.
-The value of the notes prior to maturity will be influenced by the current and projected levels of 3 month LIBOR.
+- 3 Month LIBOR.
+The value of the notes prior to maturity will be influenced by the level of 3 month LIBOR forward rates at that time. - Interest Rates.
+The value of the notes may be affected by changes in the interest rates and in the yield curve in the U.S. markets.